rackerlabs/support-how-to/content/cloud-servers/cloud-to-cloud-migration.md

     rsync -e 'ssh' -avl --stats --progress /var/lib/mysql username@123.45.67.89:/var/lib/mysql

 For more information about `rsync`, see [Back up your files with rsync](https://support.rackspace.com/how-to/backing-up-your-files-with-rsync/).

+**Important**: As long as the two cloud servers are in the same regional data center (DFW, ORD, IAD, LON, HKG, or SYD), you can make use of the `10.x` IP address assigned to the two servers to transfer any data.
+This means you won't be charged for the bandwidth of the data between the two servers.
+Any data transferred using public IPs will result in potential bandwidth costs.

 #### Application-specific options